← Back to Blog

 The Math: What Missing Your Window Actually Costs

-If you're holding a card you no longer use, missing the cancellation window by even one month means you're paying for another full year of a card you don't want.
-For premium cards, that's $395–$695 gone — for nothing.
+If you're holding a card you no longer use, missing the cancellation window can mean paying for another full year of a card you don't want.

 How Churners Use Annual Fee Dates Strategically